About Lemnly

 What I believe

-- Your data is yours.
-Export at any time.
+• Your data is yours.
+Delete your account whenever you like, and ask for a copy of your library any time.
 Nothing is sold; nothing is used to train models.

 Get in touch